danield33/EduPulse-App/docs/project_docs/DevelopmentGuide.md

 	* Adding some kind of "search" for lessons like youtube
 * Feature for seeing whos speaking in each lesson / subtitles.
 	* When a dialogue starts, add some kind of overlay that says who is speaking or subtitles with character names.
+* iframe the video for canvas usage
+* AI Image generation - right now, the image generation prompt when adding images isn't implemented.
+* Dashboard user icon pfp is always a default user.
+This icon looks like a (U).
+Could change to be first character of profile's name

 ## Backend

 * Move lesson videos to AWS S3 for better reliability.
-On the host, the files could corrupt or some other issues but S3 is more redundant and reliable
+On the host, the files could corrupt or some other issues, but S3 is more redundant and reliable
+  * This could potentially lower costs for VPS since we wouldn't need as much storage there (this would have to be configured on the ovh dashboard).
-* Better ffmpeg updates - instead of re-rendering the entire video, determine what segments were changed and only update them (Fast loading times).
+* Better ffmpeg updates - instead of re-rendering the entire video, determine what segments were changed and only update them (Faster loading times).
 * Parallelize ffmpeg.
-When ffmpeg is running, it uses most/all the system's cores leaving nothing able to process.
-This prevents users from navigating the website while a lesson is rendering.
+When ffmpeg is running, it uses most/all the system's resources, leaving nothing else able to process.
+This prevents other users from using the website while a lesson is rendering.
 	* Could also move the rendering process to an AWS lambda service